ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_create_github_dir.md

 desc: "Bash shell command intro, and creating your ~/github directory"
 ---

+**Note: In some of the figures in this lab spis16 is used.
+Imagine these are replaced wtih spis18, which is the name that corresponds to this year's SPIS**

 # Creating ~/github
 ## And learning some shell commands in the process